-Prior to the coronavirus pandemic, Xander participated in two of the Nanovic Institute’s immersive seminars: “Berlin, Brussels, and Beyond” and “Europe Responds to the Migration Crisis.”
+Xander participated in two of the Nanovic Institute’s immersive seminars: “Berlin, Brussels, and Beyond” and “Europe Responds to the Migration Crisis.”
 While traveling in Berlin and Brussels, Xander was able to meet with clean energy experts at NATO and EU headquarters.

 “Speaking with experts on clean energy implementation within Europe impressed upon me the importance of continued innovation in the field of energy,” Xander said.
 “Being able to explore humanities alongside engineering has allowed me the ability to explore topics I otherwise would never have known about, from the fall of the Berlin Wall to the struggles of maritime refugee rescue organizations in the Mediterranean.
 I am even taking the DaVinci humanities concentration within engineering to explore contemporary art!
 I hope that by learning all that I can, I can gain a unique outlook that will serve me and help me better serve others in the future.”

 For students interested in learning more about European studies, see the Nanovic Institute’s winter session opportunities, including independent and group research projects organized through the Dublin Global Gateway, and spring course offerings.
 If you are interested in minoring in European studies or joining the concentration in transnational European studies through the Keough School’s supplementary major in Global Affairs, please contact Anna Dolezal.